In this review of Groundfloor vs. Fundrise, we’ll look at two popular real estate platforms and help you decide which fits your needs.

-When you open an account with Groundfloor, you can invest in short-term, collateralized (backed by the properties themselves) real estate debt instruments with increments of just $10.
+When you open an account with Groundfloor, you can invest in short-term, collateralized (backed by the properties themselves) real estate debt instruments with a minimum investment of just $10.

-Groundfloor presents new investment opportunities on their platform weekly, ensuring investors always have the option to diversify into new projects.
+Groundfloor presents new investment opportunities on its platform weekly, ensuring investors always have the option to diversify into new projects.

 With this in mind, you can also use Groundfloor’s Investment Wizard, a feature that automatically matches available loans with your investment criteria.
 You can select and customize your portfolio with just a few clicks.

-Most loans offered on its platform offer yields from 7.5 to 14%, with a duration between 6 and 12 months.
+Most loans offered on its platform have yields between 7.5 to 14%, with a duration between 6 and 12 months.

 Once you open your account, you can browse available investments and view loan metrics such as rate, term, and ARV (after repair value).